"There is no safe level of lead in drinking water and this report amplifies the need for health protective action levels."

 "As best practices have emerged across the country, and across our region, this points to the need for greater collaboration among water systems," she said.

 The report includes a list of grants and loans available to water authorities for complete line replacements.

 Pennsylvania Infrastructure Investment Authority, or PennVest, is a state office

 that provides grants and loans for infrastructure projects.
 It's the primary source of support for lead service line replacement in the state of Pennsylvania.

 Today, PennVest is expected to announce a new Lead Line Replacement project, which will allocate an additional $90 million for this work in 2021.

 Credit: Women for a Healthy Environment

-Editor's note: This article has been updated to reflect a correction made by Women for a Healthy Environment to their "Something's in the Water" report.
+Editor's note: This article has been updated to reflect corrections made by Women for a Healthy Environment to their "Something's in the Water" report.
+Several charts were amended.
 The original report stated that these water quality violations had occurred in 2019; it was corrected to reflect that they had actually occurred since 2016.

 Banner photo credit: Nenad Stojkovic/flickr